-HTC COO steps down from his position as company reportedly plans new quality assurance divisionAlex Wagner - Deputy Managing Editor, News Desk
+HTC COO steps down from his position as company reportedly plans new quality assurance divisionAlex Wagner - Editorial Director of News and Content

 HTC's string of executive departures continues today, as a leaked email has revealed that COO Matthew Costello has stepped down from his position before this three-year anniversary.
 HTC confirmed the news of Costello's decision to Bloomberg Businessweek, which originally learned of the news in a leaked email.
 Costello will stay on with HTC as an executive advisor, while Fred Liu will take on Costello's duties in addition to his own position as president of engineering and operations.